 - Filter runs with

---rule ####.
-This option will cause Pysa to ignore sources and sinks that are not involved in the given rule, saving on analysis time.
-Eg.
+--sink ###.
+These options will cause Pysa to ignore sources and sinks that are not mentioned, or sources and sinks that are not involved in the given rule.
+This will save analysis time.
+E.g,

 - Parallelize across machines.
 If working in a could hosted environment, reserving a second machine and working on two projects in parallel can be effective.
 As Pysa is running on one machine, you can switch to the other, make changes there, kick off a run, and then switch back to the first to look at results.